 March is Magical Black Girl Month here at Black Girl Bliss!
 This month, I wanted to feature real magical black girls - wise, wild, witchy, and unapologetic about their melanated magic.

 Each lady featured will answer seven questions that illustrate their personal journey to their spiritual paths and what it means to be a magical black girl!

 This month's first feature is of La Tetra Metts-Owens, Founder and CEO of She Dreams LLC.

 La Tetra says: She Dreams creates opportunities for women to do what they love.
 I am my first client.
 I am also the founder of Aliwaza's, an all inclusive, unpretentious, approachable, magical store.
-Find me at Aliwazas.com @aliwazas and @latetra_mo on Instagram, facebook.com/aliwazasmarketplace, and La Tetra Shanea and Aliwaza's crystals on the YouTube.
+Find me at Aliwazas.com @aliwazas and @latetrao on Instagram, and La Tetra O on YouTube.

 What is your typical day-today practice.
 How do you begin each day?
 Do you do anything to connect with spirit throughout the day?
 How do you end your day?

 As I type the answer to this question, it is 4:30am.
 I just woke up, stretched and set intentions for the day.
 After, that I run straight to my phone, comb through emails/texts/Facebook/Instagram and prioritize my tasks for the day.
 Connecting with spirit throughout the day.
 Hmmm.
 It's kind of funny.
 I feel most spiritually connected when I am empathizing with others.
 This could mean anything from getting lost in the stories told on the face of metro riders, to imagining the setup of a coworker's home as they tell me about their evening.
 As spiritual as that makes me feel, I end my day by standing in the shower.
 Sometimes I'm not bathing.
 Just standing there imagining the 18-hour day leave my body and escape with the water.